grnet/ansible-inventory-server/API.md

 *   `GET /maas/machines`

-    Returns raw MaaS machines list (in JSON format), as returned by the MaaS API
+    Returns list of MaaS machines (in JSON format), as returned by the MaaS API